lupinelab/asciicam/README.md

 # asciicam

-Turns your webcam into ascii in your terminal!
+Turns your webcam into ascii in your terminal.

 ## Requirements